 The Blanche, Edith, and Irving Laurie Chair in Women’s Studies at Douglass Residential College

-The Blanche, Edith, and Irving Laurie Chair in Women’s Studies brings cutting edge scholars and practitioners to campus to share research, give public lectures and interact with students and faculty associated with Douglass Residential College, the Department of Women’s and Gender Studies and the Institute for Women’s Leadership Consortium.
+The Blanche, Edith, and Irving Laurie Chair in Women’s Studies brings cutting edge scholars and practitioners to campus to share research, give public lectures and interact with students and faculty associated with Douglass Residential College, the Department of Women’s, Gender, and Sexuality Studies, and the Institute for Women’s Leadership Consortium.